TheMulhima/Lumafly/README.md

 - [Force Update All](https://themulhima.github.io/Scarab/commands/forceUpdateAll) - Open Scarab and reinstalls all mods.Could help fix issues with mods

 There is also the [redirect link](https://themulhima.github.io/Scarab/redirect) which can be used to link any scarab command.
-## Usage
-- Get the latest release [here](https://github.com/TheMulhima/Scarab/releases/latest).
-- Unzip and run it.
-- Mods appear in the top left corner of the game title screen after installation.

 ## What Scarab+ Looks Like
 ![screenshot](https://raw.githubusercontent.com/TheMulhima/Scarab/static-resources/Readme%20Assets/Default.png)